Murrey

 In heraldry, murrey is a "stain", i. e. a non-standard tincture, that is a dark reddish purple colour.
 It is most proximate in appearance to the heraldic tincture of purpure, but is distinct therefrom.

 Overview

 According to dictionaries, "murrey" is the colour of mulberries, being somewhere between the heraldic tinctures of gules (red) and purpure (purple), and almost maroon; but examples registered in Canada and Scotland display it as a reddish brown.

+Poetic meanings

+Centuries ago, arms were often described poetically and the tinctures were associated with different gemstones, flowers and heavenly bodies.
+Murrey usually corresponded to the following: